yogendrajs/Facebook-Scraper/README.md

 ## Instructions to run the Code

 Any version of Python3 should be installed on your Linux-based computer.
 Navigate to your directory where your `fb.py` file is located.
 You can run the code using the following command on your terminal.
+It will save a JSON file (<your_name.json>) in the current directory, where all your friends' will be located.

 `python3 fb.py`